aidanlui29/aidanlui29/README.md

 ---

 ## 🎯 Objective
-I started in computer science but found a stronger interest in IT than coding.
+My background in computer science has helped me discover a passion for information technology.
 Through my experience in IT, I’ve developed a passion for infrastructure and networking, and I’m eager to continue growing and transitioning into those areas.

 ---